 - Only supervisors who have passed the proficiency assessment can conduct mini and full observations for the purpose of evaluation.
-In the event that a supervisor has yet to complete the proficiency assessment, or if the supervisor does not pass the assessment, the district will provide the following supports: - Observation data provided by a substitute observer is considered a valid source of evidence only if the supervisor is present in the observation. - O In cases where the supervisor is not certified through the proficiency system and is therefore unable to conduct observations during the observation window, the district will determine how to ensure teachers and other professionals have access to observations by making the following local decisions:
+In the event that a supervisor has yet to complete the proficiency assessment, or if the supervisor does not pass the assessment, the district will provide the following supports: - Observation data provided by a substitute observer is considered a valid source of evidence only if the supervisor is present in the observation. - In cases where the supervisor is not certified through the proficiency system and is therefore unable to conduct observations during the observation window, the district will determine how to ensure TPGES or OPGES educators have access to observations as follows: